William A. (Bill) Hritsco, J.D.

 Known for his comprehensive knowledge in charitable financial and estate planning, Jim often shares, through Foundation sponsored workshops, planned giving principles with professionals on a local and national basis.

 Jim is a current board member of the American Council on Gift Annuities and former director of the Montana Nonprofit Association.
 He is also a board member of The Charitable IRA Initiative, a 510(c)(4) organization working toward extending and enhancing charitable IRA legislation, and the principal of James C. Soft & Assoc.
 Consulting.

 Certified Financial Planner® is a mark owned by the Certified Financial Planner Board of Standards, Inc.

 EXECUTIVE VICE PRESIDENT OF DEVELOPMENT

-Working as the Foundation’s Development officer, Heather assists Yellowstone friends with both immediate and major gifts.
-Heather networks with the larger community to match individuals, businesses, foundations and corporations with suitable Ranch projects.
+Kristi was drawn to Yellowstone for our work in assisting special needs and underprivileged children, and as Executive Vice President, she assists Yellowstone friends with both annual and major gifts in addition to networking with the larger community to match individuals, businesses, foundations, and corporations with suitable Ranch projects.

 VICE PRESIDENT OF PLANNED GIVING